It’s officially Spring and we’ve been seeing beautiful green at the market.

 - 1/4 cup full fat yogurt or plant based yogurt( for dairy-free).
 If you’d like it thinner, start with 1 additional tablespoon at a time, up to 1/2 cup for desired consistency.

 Combine cilantro, chiles, garlic, lemon juice, salt and EVOO in a blender or Vitamix ( if using green garlic).
 Blend, pushing down with a rubber spatula, as needed, until smooth.
 It will be thick.

 Pour yogurt into bowl.
 Add contents from blender into yogurt.
 Taste and adjust with more salt, lemon juice, yogurt or thin out with additional water or oil to desired consistency.

 - Green garlic’s stems can be fibrous.
-It is best to use a very high powered blender such as a Vitamix to break it down well.
+It is best to use a high powered blender to break it down.
 Do not use a food processor.
-If you don’t own a Vitamix, I recommend using regular garlic instead.

-- This recipe includes yogurt so your chutney will be less green of a color than the above picture.
-The picture above is meant to show the chutney as a paste before adding in yogurt to make it creamy and a pourable consistency.
+- Recipe includes yogurt so chutney will be less green of a color.
+The picture above is meant to show chutney as a paste before adding in yogurt to make it creamy and a pourable consistency.

 - Add a few leaves of mint to freshen flavor or replace some of cilantro with mint